gallowayevan/nursingfront/content/briefs/regions.md

 ## Careful consideration must be given to interpreting forecasts.
-Despite the power of the NC Nursecast tool to project estimated supply and demand in regions, careful consideration must be given when using this tool for planning purposes.
-As explained in the NC Nursecast Settings Brief, the forecasts rely on the historical <u>utilization</u>
+Despite the power of the NC Nursecast tool to project region-specific estimated supply and demand of nurses, careful consideration must be given when using this tool for planning purposes.
+As explained in the [NC Nursecast Projections by Setting brief](/settings), the forecasts rely on the historical <u>utilization</u>
 of LPNs and RNs (per population) in different employment settings by region.
 They do not reflect the number of LPNs and RNs that would be <u>needed</u> to fully meet patients’ needs for care or fill position